 - "Active Study – Part II (Critical Thinking & Metacognition)"

 - "Preparing for Finals: A 7-Day Study Plan"

 The workshop request form seeks to gather as many details as possible to ensure we can prepare a relevant and useful experience for participants.
 Please review the available workshop descriptions within the form before submitting.
 If none of the workshop offerings seem to fit your vision, simply contact us at firstname.lastname@example.org or 415-422-6713 for more information.

-An Academic Skills Coach/Tutor is available for all international students at USF (undergraduate and graduate) who desire assistance in cultural adjustment and developing strategies related to effective communication, collaborative learning, active studying, and time management.
+A coach is available for all international students at USF (undergraduate and graduate) who desire assistance in cultural adjustment and developing strategies related to effective communication, collaborative learning, active studying, and time management.